anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 [Sadi Carnot](https://en.wikipedia.org/wiki/Nicolas_L%C3%A9onard_Sadi_Carnot) showed that the efficiency of a heat engine depends only on the temperature difference between the hot and cold reservoirs and not on the specific working substance or the details of the engine design.[^0] While this observation had huge practical implications, his main contribution for our purposes is the distinction between reversible and irreversible processes, which led to the notion of entropy.

-The [term entropy](https://en.wikipedia.org/wiki/Entropy#Etymology) was coined by the German physicist [Rudolf Clausius](https://en.wikipedia.org/wiki/Rudolf_Clausius) in 1865.
-The 19th-century German intellectual environment was dominated by [neoclassical hellenism](https://en.wikipedia.org/wiki/Hellenism_(neoclassicism)), which resulted in lots of Greek words in scientific literature. _Entropia_ means "transformation to" in Greek.
+The [term entropy](https://en.wikipedia.org/wiki/Entropy#Etymology) was coined by the German physicist [Rudolf Clausius](https://en.wikipedia.org/wiki/Rudolf_Clausius) in 1865 as a counterpart to the term energy.
+The 19th-century German intellectuals were enamored with [neoclassical hellenism](https://en.wikipedia.org/wiki/Hellenism_(neoclassicism)), which resulted in lots of Greek words in scientific literature. _Entropia_ means "transformation to" in Greek.
 So the German word "Entropie" is the germanized Greek translation of the German word "Verwandlungsinhalt," which Clausius used to describe the transformational content of energy.

 When you burn natural gas to generate heat, you spend the transformational content of the natural gas.
 The heat that results in this process cannot be transformed back; entropy increases.
-Clausius formulated the observation that heat flows naturally from a hot body to a cooler one through the inequality[^1]
+Clausius formulated the observation that heat flows naturally from a hot body to a cooler one through the inequality
 $$ dS ≥ \frac{\delta Q}{T}. $$
 Clausius used $S$ for entropy in honor of Sadi Carnot, so $dS$ denotes a small change in entropy, $\delta Q$ is the heat the system absorbs from its surroundings, and $T$ is the temperature at which the heat is absorbed.
 In an adiabatic process without heat exchange, we have $\delta Q=0$, and entropy can never decrease in accordance with the Second Law.